 If Greece has The Odyssey and Dublin Ulysses, then Sydney has Cicada Gambit

-Martin Johnston was one of Australia’s leading poets of the generation that came to the fore in the 1960s.
+Martin Johnston was one of Sydney's leading poets of the generation that came to the fore in the 1960s.
 Indeed he inherited quite a literary pedigree from author parents George Johnston and Charmian Clift.

 A passionate advocate for literary and experimental writing, Martin regarded Ulysses as one of the benchmarks of twentieth century fiction.
 His island childhood off Greece’s Peloponnesian coast meant he had a natural affinity to the maritime adventures of Homer’s Odysseus, many of which became metaphors for Joyce’s Ulysses.